 This picturesque national park is situated on the shoulders of Oregon and was founded in 1902.
 Each year more than 720000 visitors come to see this park.
 This fantastic park is a popular destination for lovers who want to spend memorable moments in the heart of nature.
-In this incredible park, you have the chance to walk, to hike, enjoy the scenic sunset and sunrise, and to swim.
+In this incredible park, you have the chance to walk, hike, enjoy the scenic sunset and sunrise, and swim.
 Remember that fishing is encouraged, and you may experience it.
 Plan your time to spend three days in Crater Lake national forest and explore it in detail.
 July, September, and August are the best time to visit this excellent park.

 #17- Shenandoah National Park (Virginia)

 Virginia is the birthplace of a fantastic Park called Shenandoah National Park.
-This narrow and long park was established in 1935 to welcome over 1 million visitors each year.
-The main road of Shenandoah National Park is the Skyline Drive and takes you to the heart of this stunning park.
+This narrow and long park was established in 1935 to welcome over 1 million people each year.
+The main road of Shenandoah National Park is Skyline Drive and takes you to the heart of this stunning park.
 By joining Shenandoah National Park, you may enjoy biking, walking, camping in the heart of nature, and even horseback riding.
-Do not forget to take beautiful pictures of the incredible waterfalls of Shenandoah national forest.
+Do not forget to take beautiful pictures of the incredible waterfalls of Shenandoah nature.
 Many animals such as opossum, beaver, raccoon, black bear, and wild turkey are living in this park.
 If you look for an unbelievable sight of Shenandoah National Park, you may visit it during the king of the seasons, autumn, when it is painted in beautiful colors.

 #18- Mesa Verde National Park (Colorado)

 Mesa Verde National Park was founded in 1906 as a national park and is visited by more than 563000 tourists each year.
-President Roosevelt and the Congress established Mesa Verde national forest to preserve the Ancestral Puebloan Sites.
+President Roosevelt and Congress established Mesa Verde to preserve the Ancestral Puebloan Sites.
 Mesa Verde National Park benefits from a humid continental climate.
 This park’s main attractions include cliff dwellings, Cedar Tree Tower, Far View Complex, Cliff Palace, balcony house, and other amazing sights.
 It is suggested to spend two days in this beautiful park and enjoy Mesa Verde National Park’s eye-catching view.
 Do not miss the beautiful Cliff Dwellings.
 Come and immerse yourself in the pages of history.

 #19- Acadia National Park (Maine)

 This beautiful national park shines on the chest of Maine.
 It was established in 1916.
-Each year over 3 million visitors join the picturesque park.
+Each year over 3 million travelers join the picturesque park.
 Acadia wilderness area covers half of Mount Desert Island, some areas of the Schoodic Peninsula, and nearby Islands.
 Acadia National Park was called Sieur de Monts formally and changed to Acadia in 1929.
-Acadia national forest is the settlement of beautiful animals such as snapping turtles, white-tailed deer, black bear, and fabulous birds and plants.
+Acadia is the settlement of beautiful animals such as snapping turtles, white-tailed deer, black bears, and fabulous birds and plants.
 During spring and autumn, you may enjoy the possibility of rock climbing, biking, horseback riding, swimming, and kayaking on the lovely lakes.
 If you join this park in winter, you may go fishing, skiing, and snowmobiling.
 The best time to visit this fantastic park is late spring and the lovely autumn.
 Do not forget to bring your hiking boots if you visit Acadia National Park in winter.

 #20- Canyonlands National Park (Utah)